-he Portland Museum of Art is mounting an exhibition about the first nineteen years of Haystack.
-In the Vanguard: Haystack Mountain School of Crafts, 1950-1969 explores how an experimental school in rural Maine transformed art, craft, and design in the 20th century and helped define the aesthetics of the nation’s counterculture.
+his summer the Portland Museum of Art mounted an exhibition about the first nineteen years of Haystack.
+In the Vanguard: Haystack Mountain School of Crafts, 1950-1969.
+The show explores how an experimental school in rural Maine transformed art, craft, and design in the 20th century and helped define the aesthetics of the nation’s counterculture.